-2. INSTALLATION The installation procedure consist of inspecting the circuit breaker and, as applicable, installing the trip unit, accessories, interphase barriers, and terminals; mounting the circuit breaker; connecting the line and load conductors; torquing terminals and attaching terminal shields.
-Circuit breaker frames, trip units, rating plugs, accessories, mounting hardware, and unmounted terminals may be supplied in separate packages.
-To install the circuit breaker, perform the following steps.
-Note: UBW600 circuit breakers are factory sealed for reverse feed applications under UL 489.
-U Lrequires that internal accessories be installed at the factory in these types of circuit breakers.
-Internal accessory installation in any type of circuit breaker should be done before the circuit breaker is mounted and connected.
-Refer to individual accessory instruction leaflets for specific installation instructions on field installable accessories. - 1.
-Compare nameplate data with existing equipment ratings and system requirements to make sure that the circuit breaker is suitable for the intended installation.
+Circuit breaker types Trip unit types Thermal-magnetic in (Amperes) LSI, LSG, LSIG Digitrip RMS (electronic) Fixed thermal Magnetic adjustable Trip unit rating Fixed rating plug Adjustable rating plug Adjustable short time UBW800S UBW800H 800 4 to 8 x I n 800 800 600/800 4 to 8 x I n Table 1: available trip unit ratings Type UBW800 circuit breakers are factory sealed breakers with non-interchangeable trip units.
+Factory sealed breakers may be installed with reverse feed.
+1.1.
+100 PERCENT RATED UBW800 CIRCUIT BREAKERS This instruction leaflet (IL) gives procedures for installation and field testing of UBW800 circuit breakers.
+Internal accessories are available which are field installable in nonfactory sealed breakers.
+They are factory installed in sealed breakers.
+2. INSTALLATION The installation procedure consists of inspecting the circuit breaker and, as applicable, installing the trip unit, accessories, and terminals; mounting the circuit breaker; connecting the line and load conductors; torquing terminals; and attaching terminal shields.
+Circuit breaker frames, trip units, rating plugs, accessories, mounting hardware and unmounted terminals may be supplied in separate packages.
+To install the circuit breaker, perform the following steps: Internal accessory installation in any type of circuit breaker should be done before the circuit breaker is mounted and connected.
+Refer to individual accessory instruction leaflets for specific installation instruction on field installable accessories. - Compare nameplate data with existing equipment ratings and system requirements to make sure that the circuit breaker is suitable for the intended installation.
 Prior to mounting, confirm that the circuit breaker has not been damaged during transit or initial handling. - 2.
 To install trip unit and any internal accessories, remove installed cover screws and cover.
-Note: The circuit breaker handle must be in the tripped or OFF position to remove the cover.
+Note: The circuit breaker handle must be In the tripped or OFF position to remove the cover.
 Instructions for installing the trip unit and accessories are supplied with the devices.
-3. If not already installed, mount trip unit and accessories (if required) in circuit breaker frame.
-Note: When required to be removed or replaced, stationary interphase barriers can only be installed removed with circuit breaker in the tripped or open position. - 4.
-After the trip unit and any internal accessories are installed, and with the circuit breaker in the tripped position, make sure that stationary interphase barriers are properly installed in base.
-Install cover and secure with pan-head screws.
-Eight screws are used for two and three pole circuit breakers.
-Ten screws are used for four pole circuit breakers.
-Torque to 20-22 lb-in (2.26-2.49 N.m.). - 5.
-If not already installed, mount wire connecting terminals as shown in Figure 2.
-Secure the terminals to the circuit breaker using two pan-head slotted screws and lock washers.
-Torque to 6 to 8 lb-ft (8.14 to10.85 N.m).
-With the circuit breaker mounted and before the conductors are installed and conductor clamping screws inserted, the terminal mounting screws may be checked for correct torque.
+3. If not already installed, mount the trip unit and accessories (if required) in circuit breaker frame.
+See Figure 2.
+Rating plug must be installed in electronic trip units.

+Figure 2: trip unit and covers installation Note: When required to be removed or replaced, stationary interphase barriers can only be installed or removed with the circuit breaker in the tripped or open position. - 4.
+After the trip unit and any internal accessories are installed, and with the circuit breaker in the tripped position, make sure that stationary interphase barriers are properly installed in the base.
+Install main cover and secure with supplied pan head screws.
+Eight screws are provided for the main cover, torque to 20-22 lb.-in (2.26-2.49 N .m). - If not already installed, mount wire connecting terminals as shown in Figure 3.
+Secure the terminals to the circuit breaker using the provided 1/2 in bolts and lock washers.
+Torque to 30 to 35 lb.-ft.
+(40.68 to 47.46 N.m).
+With the circuit breaker mounted and before the conductors are installed and conductor clamping screws inserted, the terminal mounting screws may be checked for the correct torque.

-Figure 2: terminal installation
+Figure 3: terminal installation